Filing Claims Against a Surety Bond

 How Does One File a Claim?

-An individual who wishes to make a claim against a dealer may submit an open records inquiry to DMV to obtain a copy of the dealer's bond.
-Once obtained, they can contact the bond provider to file a claim against the dealer and their bond.
+The first step to filing a claim against a dealer's surety bond is to contact the DMV and find out what company issued the dealer's bond.
+Then a claim is filed with the company who issued the bond.
 The company will investigate the claim and, if the company determines that the claim is valid, then the company will reimburse the claimant for any losses up to the bond amount.
 Keep in mind that once the bond is exhausted, no other valid claims will be reimbursed.